Warlocks are incredibly fun to play in World of Warcraft.

 Best PVE Warlock Specialization

-Affliction Warlocks are unmatched when it comes to DoTs and multi-target battles, and Demonology Warlocks are tanky with wicked single-target damage.
-Destruction Warlocks are great for cleaving, but they can also perform well in multi-target and single-target battles.
-Affliction and Demonology are a bit more niche.
+Affliction Warlocks are unmatched when it comes to DoTs and multi-target battles, and Demonology Warlocks are tanky with wicked single-target damage and strong pets.
+Destruction Warlocks are great for multi-target and single-target battles.

 While this isn’t the most useful recommendation in the world, I would suggest swapping in and out of the Warlock specs in Dragonflight based on the content that you know you’ll be going up against.
 If you’re in a raid that has lots of single targets, go for Demo.
 If there’ll be lots of mobs, go for Affliction.